 Fast action in any of these matters is the key.
 Pick up the phone and call us the second that you think something’s going on.
 Quick action gives your lawyer the right to do things that just destroy a case in the beginning.” — Dan Watkins, Founding Partner

-You can trust our experienced, proven track record of defending San Diego employers from retaliation claims and in associated hearings, disputes, lawsuits or PAGA litigation.
-If you are an employer who is concerned about the direction an employee-related issue is headed we invite you to review Our Podcast Episode 28 – Common Employer Disputes and Defenses, as well as the strong recommendations of our clients and contact the Watkins Firm or call 858-535-1511 for a complimentary consultation today.
+If you suspect a dispute is developing, have received an administrative notice from the EEOC or the California Civil Rights Department (CRD), or require an objective evaluation of a pending disciplinary termination, we invite you to review Our Podcast Episode 28 – Common Employer Disputes and Defenses, as well as the strong recommendations of our clients and contact the Watkins Firm or call 858-535-1511 for a complimentary consultation today.

 Meet Daniel Watkins: